The Clear Edge

 The Executive Summary

-Founders and operators at $120K–$140K/month risk invisible burnout costs of $80K–$200K by tracking revenue instead of capacity; installing a monthly 30-minute energy recalibration prevents crashes and protects high-margin months.
+Founders and operators at $120K–$140K/month quietly eat $80K–$200K in burnout damage by tracking revenue instead of capacity; a 30-minute monthly energy recalibration catches depletion before it triggers recurring crash-and-recover cycles.

-• Who this is for: High-output founders and operators at $120K–$140K/month who are sustaining long 50–60 hour weeks, feel their decision quality slipping, and suspect they’re pushing through early burnout signals instead of managing capacity.
+• Who this is for: High-output founders and operators at $120K–$140K/month running 50–60 hour weeks who feel decision quality slipping and suspect they’re pushing through early burnout signals instead of managing capacity.

-• The Energy Recalibration Problem: The article exposes how untracked energy depletion compounds 5–10% per month, leading to $80K–$113,600 burnout crashes, 25–35% revenue drops, and 2–3 months of forced recovery at reduced capacity.
+• The Energy Recalibration Problem: Untracked energy depletion compounds 5–10% monthly, triggering $80K–$120K burnout crashes, 25–35% revenue drops, and 2–3 months of forced recovery at reduced capacity.

-• What you’ll learn: How to run the Monthly Energy Recalibration (30-Minute Diagnostic), apply the five-dimension Energy Scorecard, use the First-Monday capacity zones check, and deploy targeted interventions for chronic over-capacity, context switching, unresolved conflict, and decision overload.
+• What you’ll learn: How to run the Monthly Energy Recalibration (30-Minute Diagnostic), use the Energy Scorecard and First-Monday capacity zones check, and target chronic over-capacity, context switching, unresolved conflict, or decision overload.

 Written by Nour Boustani for $120K–$140K/month founders who want to sustain high revenue and sharp decision-making without recurring burnout crashes and six-figure capacity losses.